 - Releasing my inner “Wanna-be Biker” in Jasper

-Have you taken an overnight train to the Canadian Rockies?
+Have you taken the overnight train to the Canadian Rockies?

 Share your experience in the comments below.
-We’d love to read about it!
+Our readers thank you!